marselester/marselester.github.com/cv/_sources/index.rst.txt

 Marsel
 ======

-It is important for me to solve meaningful problems.
+It is important for me to solve hard, meaningful problems with high impact.
 I find professional satisfaction in designing services, reasoning about their boundaries, writing documentation and clear code (nowadays in Go).